numpy/numpy/doc/source/reference/c-api.array.rst

 .. c:type:: NPY_SORTKIND

-    A special variable-type which can take on the following values
+    A special variable-type which can take on different values to indicate the sorting algorithm being used.

     .. c:var:: NPY_QUICKSORT